edhamma/saints/README.md

 ## How to help

 The source of the e-book is hosted at https://github.com/eudoxos/saints.
-You are welcome to create pull requests to fix any mistakes (be it small typos or anything more substantial); once the pull request is accepted, the e-book(s) at github.io will be automatically updated.
+You are welcome to create pull requests to fix any mistakes (be it small typos or anything more substantial).
+The files you want to edit are `index.rst` (front matter) and `saints.rst` (main text).
+Once the pull request is accepted by me, the e-book(s) at github.io will be updated automatically within minutes.

 ![cover](_static/cover.jpg)